Digital Humanities Lab

 The Digital Humanities Lab is a state of the art facility offering unique spaces, equipment and training for staff and students.
 A specialist team conducts and supports innovative Digital Humanities research, offers training and teaching, and undertakes the digital preservation and display of historic material and artefacts using advanced technologies.

 In the space, researchers can curate digital exhibitions, carry out high-resolution photography of manuscripts and other visual materials, and produce professional quality video and audio recordings.
 They are able to create digital facsimiles of the objects, allowing them to be handled and understood in a virtual space, protecting the original artefacts for future generations.

 Digital Humanities is increasingly important in all areas of Humanities research, including history, archaeology, literatures and languages.
-The University of Exeter’s investment will allow new activities and training to take place, and ensure that Digital Humanities can be incorporated into undergraduate and postgraduate teaching and research.
+The University of Exeter’s investment allows new activities and training to take place, and ensures that Digital Humanities can be incorporated into undergraduate and postgraduate teaching and research.

 In addition to our space and equipment, the Digital Humanities Lab represents an expert team of researchers and practitioners, engaged within a wider network across the university and the global Digital Humanities community.

 - A flagship seminar room equipped with a 4.2-metre video wall, encouraging interactive engagement in a shared display space;